Over 90 Years of Comprehensive Health Care:

 1967: The Clinic expands once again into a new building to accommodate more health services for the community.

 Over the years, the Clinic expanded its services significantly.
 The Clinic brought the first radiologist to Missoula in 1947, did the first renal dialysis and developed the first Coronary Care Unit in the State of Montana, provided the initial teachers for Coronary Care nurses and physicians, initiated the first left heart catheterization laboratory and the first open heart surgery.
-In all areas of medicine, the Clinic has spearheaded numerous important leaps in patient care.
+In all areas of medicine, the Clinic has spearheaded numerous important leaps in patient health care.

 2002: The Clinic is an extraordinary and superb group of doctors at the forefront of medicine, not only in Missoula and Montana, but in the United States.

-The advancements made by the Clinic members have led to excellence in patient care.
+The advancements made by the Clinic members have led to excellence in patient health care.
 The Clinic continues to provide medical leadership to meet the goals of providing the best medical care for our patients.

 We look forward to our future together!